swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 # Faster CI in GitHub Actions

 One of the biggest weak points of Swift is how slow the build system is.
-It can easily take anything between 10 to 40 minutes for a typical Swift CI to run, depending on how big the project is, what build configuration you're using, and other factors.
+It can easily take anything between 10 to 40 minutes for a typical Swift CI to run depending on how big the project is, what build configuration you're using, and other factors.

 By optimizing your CI runtime, you'll not only save precious developer time, but you'll also either pay less for CI, or consume less of your GitHub Actions free quota.

-In this article, we'll walk through optimizing [Vapor's Penny Bot](https://github.com/vapor/penny-bot) CI times to go from 10 minutes in tests and 14 minutes 30 seconds in deployments, down to less than 4 and 3 minutes.
+In this article, together we'll walk through optimizing [Vapor's Penny Bot](https://github.com/vapor/penny-bot) CI times to go from 10 minutes in tests and 14 minutes 30 seconds in deployments, down to less than 4 minutes for tests CI, and 3 minutes for deployments.
 The bigger your project is, the bigger the gap will be.

 ## The Problem

-A usual CI file to test a Swift project can look like this:
+In [GitHub Actions](https://docs.github.com/actions), a usual CI file to run tests of a Swift project can look like this:

 ```yaml
 name: tests